igarasy/notes-watchOS/README.md

 #Building#

-1.Clone this repository
+  1. Clone this repository

-2.Open ios-pwnagotchi.xcodeproj in Xcode
+  2. Open ios-pwnagotchi.xcodeproj in Xcode

-3.Build/Run the app for your desired target
+  3. Build/Run the app for your desired target